dydx-git/tale/_posts/2021-04-07-kinect-on-raspberry-pi.md

 ```
 sudo python3 libfreenect/src/fwfetcher.py
 ```
 Wait a bit for it to download.
-Then find the directory where audios.bin is downloaded (probably in `libfreenect` or `libfreenect/src`) and copy it to `/usr/local/shared/libfreenect`.
+Then find the directory where `audios.bin` was downloaded (probably in `libfreenect` or `libfreenect/src`) and copy it to `/usr/local/shared/libfreenect`.
 Then restart.

 Finally running `freenect-micview` should work and a screen should pop up showing a visualization of sound waves.
 Exit gracefully from the program by either pressing `q` or `ctrl+c`.
 Do not press `ctrl+z` as that would not unlock the process and you'd have to restart your system.
+Finally, run `freenect-glview`.

-Another important thing to note it if you ever get the `could not open device` error.
+Another important thing to note is if you ever get the `could not open device` error.
 Try the following things:
 * Unplug and plug Kinect back in
 * Try it with `sudo`
 * Run `freenect-micview`